crisuscata/PoCAngular_DevExtreme/README.md

 # AppName

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.
+Here we built one application using the framework DevExtreme: https://js.devexpress.com/Demos/WidgetsGallery/
 ## Development server
+Run `npm install`

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding